jacobian-152/Coding/Practice/README.md

 for_each(arr, arr + 10, init)
 ```

-## Key Value store to output based on frequency
+- Dynamic frequency counter based on map and tiers
 ```c
 class OrderedFreqCounter{
 private: